 How Fat Transfer Tissue Responds With Weight Gain And Loss?

 Weight gain, loss and distribution play a role in determining whether or not the results of fat transfers are long lasting.
 If a person has a fat transfer, then looses a significant amount of weight, it is possible that the area that received the transfer will look somewhat slimmer as well.
-Fat cells will react and respond the same way throughout the body, and they will swell when weight is gained and shrink when it is taken off or lost.
-Since the fat cells remain present even during thinner periods, though, if a woman were to get a breast augmentation through fat transfer, she will always be proportionately bigger than she was before.
+Fat will react and respond the same way throughout the body, and they will swell when weight is gained and shrink when it is taken off or lost.
+Since the fat remain present even during thinner periods, though, if a woman were to get a breast augmentation through fat transfer, she will always be proportionately bigger than she was before.

 Are Fat Transfers Ever Used For Reconstructive Procedures?